nwesterhausen/valheim-discordconnector/Metadata/README.md

 - Set what text gets sent for most messages
 - Set more than one message for each type and have one randomly chosen!
 - Record number of logins/deaths/pings and flavor the Discord messages
+- Works with non-dedicated server (games opened to lan from the client)

 ### Supported Message Notificaitons